utdata/rwdir/docs/07-graphics.md

 - **layers**: which means how we might lay multiple geometries over top of each other to reveal new information.
 - **facets**: which means how we might graph many elements of the same dataset in the same space

-The challenge to understand here is for every graphi, we start with the data, and then describe how to layer plots or pieces on top of that data.
+The challenge to understand here is for every graphic, we start with the data, and then describe how to layer plots or pieces on top of that data.

 ## Set up our Notebook